Planning Custom Toolkit Support

 Before you begin planning the support for a custom class, make sure you have full access to the control and understand its behavior.
 You must have an application in which you can view the control in action, and also have access to the custom class that implements it.

 You do not need to modify any of the custom control's sources to support it in UFT One, but you do need to be familiar with them.
-Make sure you know which members (fields and methods) you can access externally, the events for which you can listen, and so forth.
+For example, make sure you know which members (fields and methods) you can access externally and what events you can listen for.

-When planning custom support for a specific class, carefully consider how you want UFT One to recognize controls of this class—what type of test object you want to represent the controls in UFT One GUI tests, which identification properties and test object methods you want to use, and so forth.
+When planning custom support for a specific class, carefully consider how you want UFT One to handle controls of this class.
+For example, what type of test object you want to represent the controls in UFT One GUI tests, and which identification properties and test object methods you want to use.
 The best way to do this is to run the application containing the custom control and to analyze the control from a UFT One perspective using the Object Spy, the Keyword View, and the Record option.
 This enables you to see how UFT One recognizes the control without custom support, and helps you to determine what you want to change.